DMin Semester at a Glance

 Through the DMin program, students will take 6 content courses–3 core courses and 3 track courses.
 These courses proceed over the course of the semester in the fall and spring, and they will be focused on the one-week intensive when students will travel to Houston.
 Accordingly, courses will have three stages of progression:

-• Preliminary work – done at a distance, with some zoom sessions
+• Preliminary work – done at a distance, with some remote sessions

-• Concluding work – done at a distance, with some zoom sessions
+• Concluding work – done at a distance, with some remote sessions

 Research Seminar/Project (2 hrs)

-• Personal Research Progression.
-From the beginning of the program, students will have a guided journey towards finishing your own research project.
-Over the first two years (four semesters) students will participate in the Research Seminar, where you will progressively determine and refine your research project.
-The goal is that you have not only chosen a topic but already written chapters towards your project by the end of those two years.
-In the third year, students will focus independently on their Project guided in a dual supervision process (with a primary supervisor and a faculty research supervisor).
-The primary supervisor will be a subject expert and does not need to be an HTS faculty member.
+These seminars meet about twice a month remotely for 1.5 hours and focus on personal research progression.
+From the beginning of the program, students will have a guided journey towards finishing their research project.
+Over the first two years students participate in the Research Seminar (four semesters), where they progressively determine and refine their research project.
+The goal is that the student will not only have chosen a topic but already have written chapters towards their project by the end of those two years.
+In the third year, students will take a Research Project course (two semesters), focusing independently on their project and guided in a dual supervision process, with both a faculty research supervisor and a First Reader (a subject matter expert who may be drawn from outside of the HCU/HTS faculty).

 More Information